2017 Nor.Ca. Women's Handball Championship

-The 2017 NorCA Women's Handball Championship was the second edition of the Nor.Ca.
+The 2017 Nor.Ca.
+Women's Handball Championship was the second edition of the Nor.Ca.
 Women's Handball Championship.
 The tournament took place in Río Grande, Puerto Rico from 30 March to 3 April.
 It acts as the North American and Caribbean qualifying tournament for the 2017 Pan American Women's Handball Championship.

 Participating teams

 Preliminary round

 All times are local (UTC−04:00).